 gINT is the leader in software for Geotechnical and Geoenvironmental data management and reporting with over 7,700 licensees in 68 countries.

-Datgel is an authorised reseller of gINT for regions: Australia, New Zealand, South Pacific, South East Asia, Hong Kong, Macau, and Middle East.
+Datgel is an authorised reseller of gINT for regions: Australia, New Zealand, South Pacific, South East Asia, Hong Kong, and Macau.
 On occasion we sell gINT in other regions.

 From point solutions to systems customized to your requirements, leverage Datgel's advanced knowledge and experience with gINT: